 - Attach the elastic to the upper edge of the bodice, on the inside, in needles, overlap together the edge of the elastic with the edge of the bodice.
 Stretching the elastic evenly, turn the elastic inwards and pull a narrow seam, thus gripping the elastic and finishing the upper edge of the dress.

 Finished!
 You did it!
 Now that you've mastered this project, why not try out other sewing projects?
 In addition to learning a new hobby, you'll be able to create your own pieces when high-end stores don't offer what you want.

-Browse our collections of sewing patterns + a free pattern for you
+Browse our collections of sewing patterns

 Our patterns are easy to follow and always come with clear instructions and illustrations.
 They're also designed by professionals who know what they're doing, so you can feel confident that whatever you make will turn out great.

 We're constantly adding new patterns, so be sure to check back often-or subscribe so that we send you an email every time we add something new!

 See for yourself with these free sewing pattern

 We're also offering a free top pattern download and a free skirt pattern on our blog-so you can try a pattern out before you buy.
 And if you like what you get, well...we hope you'll come back and get more!

 This digital pattern is for personal use only.
 No part of the pattern can be shared, reproduced, or resold in any format.
 Thank you so much!